amandaking722/data-portfolio/final_project_amanda_king.md

 ## Outline

-Specifically, my story will show how increased carbob dioxide (CO2) emissions from energy consumption have led to climate change.
+Specifically, my story will show how increased carbon dioxide (CO2) emissions from energy consumption has led to climate change.
 The major elements of my story will be the:

 1. Set-Up
 * The story will open with the start of the long-lived forcing of climate change–how humans have increased atmospheric carbon dioxide   (CO2) concentration more than one third since the Industrial Revolution.
-* I'll show how energy consumption from 1990 to present day has increased CO2 emissions through a bar chart.
+* Through a bar chart, I'll show how energy consumption from 1990 to present day has increased CO2 emissions.

 2. Conflict
 * In this section, we'll discuss and show the effects of climate change on our planet.
-This will highlight dynamic visuals of the need for the environmental movement.
+This will highlight dynamic visuals of the need for the environmental movement in the 1970s.
-* I'll next reveal the grave impact of climate change by showing visuals of the fires in the Amazon and increased natural disasters, such as hurricanes.
+* I'll next reveal the grave impact of climate change by showing photos of the fires in the Amazon and increased natural disasters, such as hurricanes.

 3. Resolution
 * Yet, it's not all grim.
-I'll then go into what people are doing to combat climate change, such as the Paris Climate Agreement and the youth climate strikes.
+I'll go into what people are doing to combat climate change, such as the Paris Climate Agreement and the youth climate strikes.
 Data on CA's plans to decrease greenhouse gas emissions 40% by 2030 will support this.
 * I'll conclude with a call to action that asks the audience to do something about global warming.

 ## Initial Sketches